High Sierra: Set a Global Shortcut to Lock Screen

 But this doesn't mean you cannot change the shortcut. macOS has a built-in way to change shortcuts:

-- Select "All Applications", "Lock Screen" and type your shortcut.
+6. Select "All Applications", then type "Lock Screen" (it is case sensitive) and type your shortcut.

 Adding a shortcut